5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Ambient_Light_Sensor_(SSDT-ALS0)/README.md

 # Fake Ambient Light Sensor (`ALS0`)

 ## Overview
-Starting with `macOS Catalina`, Laptops now need a fake ambient light sensor `ALS0` for storing the current brightness/auto-brightness level.
+Starting with macOS Catalina, Laptops need a fake ambient light sensor device (`ALS0`) for storing the current brightness/auto-brightness level.
 Otherwise the brightness returns to maximum after rebooting.

-**NOTE**: The official OpenCore package contains a pre-made `SSDT-ALS0.aml` under "Docs".
-So in case you're not sure what to do you could also use that instead.
+**NOTE**: The official OpenCore package contains a pre-compiled `SSDT-ALS0.aml` under "Docs".
+So in case you're not sure what to do you could also use it instead.

 ## Usage
 There are two possible cases:

 1. `ACPI` has an ambient light sensor.
-2. `ACPI` doesn't ha have one
+2. `ACPI` doesn't have one

-First, search for `ACPI0008` in the original `DSDT`.
-If you can find the associated device – usually named `ALSD` – then the ambient light sensor device interface exists, otherwise it means that the ambient light sensor device interface does not exist.
+In the `DSDT`, search for `ACPI0008`.
+If the device – usually named `ALSD` – exists, follow the instruction for "Case 1", if it doesn't exist follow the instructions for "Case 2".

 ### Case 1: Ambient light sensor device interface exists